goauthentik/authentik/website/docs/maintenance/backups/index.md

 #### Preparation

-passbook expects the bucket you select to already exist.
-The IAM User given to passbook should have the following permissions
+authentik expects the bucket you select to already exist.
+The IAM User given to authentik should have the following permissions

 ```json
 {